Palatine Zweibrücken: Origins

-The principality was conceived in 1444 and realized in 1453 by a partition of the County Palatine of Simmern-Zweibrücken, which had been created in 1410 for Stephen, the third surviving son of prince-elector King Rupert III of Germany.
+The County Palatine of Simmern-Zweibrücken had been created in 1410 for Stephen, the third surviving son of prince-elector King Rupert.
 In 1444, Stephen inherited the County of Veldenz from his father-in-law, Frederick III, Count of Veldenz.
-This enabled him to divide his possessions between his sons, Frederick I and Louis I which, upon his abdication in 1453, Stephen did: the elder son Frederick I received the County of Sponheim and took the title Count of Sponheim, also receiving the northern half of the County Palatine of Simmern-Zweibrücken.
+In 1444, Stephen decided to divide his possessions between his sons, Frederick I and Louis I. When Stephen abdicated in 1453, the elder son Frederick I received the County of Sponheim and the northern half of the County Palatine of Simmern-Zweibrücken.
 The younger son, Louis I, received the County of Veldenz from his grandfather's inheritance and the southern half of Palatinate-Zweibrücken-Simmern, which included the former County of Zweibrücken, acquired by the Palatinate in 1385.
 Among Stephen's titles were Count Palatine of the Rhine and Duke in Bavaria.
-Both sons inherited the right to use these titles, which is why the two newly formed principalities of Palatine Simmern and Palatine Zweibrücken were usually described as Counties Palatine and, sometimes, as duchies.
+Both sons inherited the right to use these titles, which is why the two newly formed principalities of Palatine-Simmern and Palatine-Zweibrücken were usually described as Counties Palatine.